tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

 ```

 We are using a `Lister` with the information provided by the request to **get the related resource from the cache** of our configured running informer - which we have to inject as a dependency.
-If there is no related resource in the list, it is probably deleted, and we mark the request as handled.
+If there is **no related resource in the list, it is probably deleted, and we mark the request as handled**.

 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/FooReconciler.java